jaredfin/SikuliXRobotLibrary/README.md

   ii.
 Double-click the sikulixsetup-1.1.0.jar file

   iii.
-Once the dialog for installation is launched, select options 2 and 3, i.e. Pack2 and the tesseract (install the IDE option 1 later, but backup the sikulixapi.jar first)
+Once the dialog for installation is launched, select options 2 and 3, i.e. Pack 2 and the tesseract (you may opt to install the IDE option 1 later, but backup the sikulixapi.jar first)

-      * if sucessful, the sikulixapi.jar will be created (must be 24-23MB in size otherwise, there may be some missing files if a smaller jar file is created)
+      * if sucessful, the sikulixapi.jar will be created (must be 24-25MB in size otherwise, there may be some missing files if a smaller jar file is created)

 5. Add CLASSPATH: C:\SikuliX1.1.0\sikulixapi.jar and JYTHONPATH: C:\SikuliX1.1.0\sikulixapi.jar\Lib in Environment Variables.